 Longevity 50 to 150 years.

-Leaves Round with Cordate base, Dark Green, Gold, Deciduous.
+Leaves Round with Cordate base, Dark Green, Golden or Yellow or Orange, Deciduous.

 Flowers Showy.
 Fragrant Yellow or White.
 Flowers in Summer.
 Has perfect flowers (male and female parts in each flower).

 Gray or Mostly Green Capsule, Small (0.25 - 0.50 inches), fruiting in Fall.

 Shading Capacity Rated as Moderate to Dense in Leaf.

 Shading Capacity Rated as Dense out of Leaf.

 Tree Site Conditions & Constraints

 Pests & Disease Information